Home/Breast Procedures/Breast Reduction

 Specific Post-Operative Instructions

-POSITION: For the first week after surgery, try to sleep on your back, instead of your side.
+POSITION: For the first week after surgery, try to sleep on your back, instead of your side, and keep your head raised.
 This will help reduce swelling.
 (It is more important for you to sleep than to rigidly adhere to this suggestion).

-DRESSINGS & DRAINS: At the time of surgery most patients leave wearing a surgical bra.
+DRESSINGS & DRAINS: At the time of surgery, most patients leave wearing a surgical bra.
 In rare cases, dressings and bandages may be applied around the chest if drains are used.
-These drains will be placed in each breast at the time of surgery.
-These drains evacuate the fluid that accumulates after surgery and enable you to heal faster.
-The dressings and drains will be removed 1 – 2 days after surgery.
-Most patients have surgery as a day case and do not require drains.
+In these rare cases, the drains will be placed in each breast at the time of surgery to drain fluid and help with healing.
+Additionally (in rare cases), if drains are used, they will be removed 1 – 2 days after surgery.
 You will then be fitted with a support bra, which you should wear day and night for two weeks after surgery.
 (You may, of course, remove it to shower and launder.)
+Most patients have surgery as a day case and do not require drains.
 After two weeks, you may sleep without the bra.
 You should not go braless during the day for 4 – 6 weeks after surgery.
 Once the swelling has decreased you can buy new bras to fit your new size.
 This usually takes three months.

 SUTURES: Most sutures used in the operation are dissolvable and don’t require removal.
 Occasionally, some sutures around the nipple will require removal.
 You will have an appointment for these to be removed.

-TAPE: Dr Layt advises taping the wounds with Fixomull initially then Siltape for 8 – 12 weeks after your operation for optimal scar healing.
+TAPE: Dr Layt advises taping the wounds with Fixomull® initially, then using Siltape®, Strataderm® or Stratamed® for 8 – 12 weeks after your operation for optimal scar healing.
 Our nurse will change these dressings one week after your operation.
-You will be given a sample pack of Siltape that will last approximately six weeks, after this you will need to purchase the Siltape yourself.
+You will be given a sample pack of Siltape®, Strataderm®, or Stratamed® that will last approximately six weeks; after this period, you may need to purchase more scar treatment tapes or gels.
+If you are using a tape and notice any redness or itchiness, please contact our Clinic to discuss as you may have an allergy or irritation to adhesive on the tape.
+Please avoid having any moisture buildup underneath the silicone tape.

-EXERCISE: You may take a gentle walk within a few days.
+EXERCISE: You may take gentle walks within a few days.
 Do not return to aerobic exercise for three weeks.
+Continue to wear supportive bras such as sporting bras or your post-operative bra.

 TED STOCKINGS: You may be required to wear TED stockings for compression to prevent DVT (blood clotting) post-operatively.
 If required these will be fitted at the hospital on your admission day.
 The nursing staff will advise you on how long you need to wear these for.

 MEDICATION: Take your pain relief and antibiotic medication as directed.
+Pain relief should be taken conservatively – start with Panadol only before using any stronger medication.
 Any medication you ceased prior to surgery must not be taken after your surgery until you are completely healed or as directed by your physician.

 Dr. Layt